 • Soccer is collaborative.
 English Language Learners often come from cultures with a communal or collective sense of identity.
 Soccer Literacy utilizes collaborative soccer drills and literacy challenges in order to meet student needs at a worldview level.
 Furthermore, peer interaction and collaboration encourage English proficiency and social development.

 • Soccer is engaging.
 Because of the collaborative and interactive nature of Soccer Literacy, students are engaged at all times in soccer and literacy.
 This level of engagement facilitates higher levels of learning and academic growth.

 A number of popular strategies and approaches that promote language development lend themselves to physical education.
-Engaging in soccer specifically empowers youth in many ways— physically, emotionally, socially, academically, etc. Soccer Literacy intentionally harnesses the power of soccer to foster higher academic achievement, complimenting what is taught in the classroom.
+Engaging in soccer specifically empowers youth in many ways— physically, emotionally, socially and academically.

 I loved Soccer Literacy because it was so fun interacting with various kids from all over the world, and all kids were excited and seemed to have fun.
 Seeing the kids reminded me that learning a new thing must be fun and exciting.
 Making them feel like that is one of the teacher’s jobs, and Soccer Literacy can do that.
 I’d love to volunteer for it again.